danth/flakeaway/README.md

 Flakeaway is a simple CI server for [Nix flakes](https://nixos.wiki/wiki/Flakes).

-## Self-hosted
+## Self-hosted setup

-You can run Flakeaway on your own server which will be used to build Flake outputs and publish the results on GitHub.
+You can run Flakeaway on your own server which will be used to evaluate jobs, build them and then publish the results on GitHub.

 1. Register a new GitHub app by following [these instructions][create-github-app].